 NEW DESIGNS AND OPPORTUNITIES

-Due to the nature of technology and the fact of how items are created using printers, 3D designers would assist the architectures to come up with new and innovative ideas.
+Due to the nature of technology and the fact of how items are created using printers, 3D designers would assist the architects to come up with new and innovative ideas.
 This helps them create the most mesmerising and modern structure.

-Most importantly, these modellings and design of structures would change considerably!
+Most importantly, these modellings and designs of structures would change considerably!
 Let’s take the example of a Chinese company.
 The 3D designers took out prints of an entire apartment building, and the speed of their work was one floor a day.
-Moreover, structures of all sizes, whether be a room or a whole building with 200 different apartments could be modelled.
+Moreover, structures of all sizes, whether a room or a whole building with 200 different apartments could be modelled.

 It is then printed elsewhere by freelance 3D designers.
 Then, it is hauled to its actual destination to be assembled.
 Imagine having items and accessories like floorboards, internal walls, fixtures and more printed right into the building.
-This would help architectures in two ways.
+This would help architecture in two ways.

-First is that the building itself would be integrated and efficient.
+The first is that the building itself would be integrated and efficient.
 This is because all the components would be built right into the main framework.
 And secondly, it would speed up the development because everything is already embedded within the prefabs.

 ENHANCED WORK QUALITY

 The accessibility and speed of 3D printing have helped companies create small batches of new designs.
-Test those designs and adjust them accordingly without wasting valuable time or money on large scale tests.
+Test those designs and adjust them accordingly without wasting valuable time or money on large-scale tests.
 As a result of 3D printing, production has become more efficient and refined.

 The faster rates at which a structure can be printed and assembled means more work in less time.
 As more and more organisations realise the benefits of printed structures.
 Grown popularity has been observed.
 We’ll likely see 3D printing construction become mainstream due to an endless list of opportunities for companies who adopt the technology.